-1 Incomplete - May be used at the discretion of the instructor in those cases in which the student is not able to complete work in the normal time.
+In a graduate of National and the discounting of the instrument of the second of the s Incomplete - May be used at the discretion of the instructor in those cases in which the student is not able to complete work in the normal time.
 In those instances, the student and instructor develop a written plan for an extension to provide work by a specific date that falls within the period of time specified by the relevant program's requirements (but in no circumstances greater than one month).
-An "I" that is not replaced by a letter grade within the period of time specified by the relevant program's requirements, due to unsatisfactory completion of the student's plan, will be changed to an F after the period specified by the program (a period not to exceed one month).
+An "I" that is not replaced by a letter grade 1 within the period of time specified by the relevant program's requirements, due to unsatisfactory completion of the student's plan, will be changed to an F after the period specified by the program (a period not to exceed one month).
 Any course with an "I" grade is not calculated into the grade point average.
 Once a grade is assigned to the course (when conditions are met that allow for the removal of the "I" and assignment of a final grade), that grade will factor into the student's GPA.
-W± Withdrawal - Utilized when a student leaves the course due to an approved leave-of-absence or withdraws from the school prior to the scheduled completion of a course.
+Withdrawal - Utilized when a student leaves the course due to an approved leave-of- W± absence or withdraws from the school prior to the scheduled completion of a course.
 Any course with a "W" grade is not calculated into the grade point average.
-R Repeat - Some programs allow students to repeat courses.
+Repeat - Some programs allow students to repeat courses.
 In those programs, for any course that is repeated, a Repeat will be provided as the grade for the first attempt at the course.
-Any course with an "R" grade is not calculated into the grade point average.
+Any course with an "R" grade is not calculated into the grade point R average.
 However, courses will be considered hours / credit hours attempted for the purpose of determining maximum time frame.
 Please refer to each program's student handbook for information about whether students are allowed to repeat courses in any given program.
+0 k 0

-Orientation, Phlebotomy, and the Virology clinical rotation are graded as Pass/Fail.
+Orientation is graded as Pass/Fail.